Plato

 image of Plato

-Plato is known as the legendary philosopher from which all formal disciplines arise.
-The aegis of his contentions and beliefs have influenced every strand of philosophical thought there is.
+Plato is known as the legendary philosopher from whom all formal disciplines arise.
+The aegis of his contentions and beliefs has influenced every strand of philosophical thought there is.
 The dialectic and dialogue arise from his representation of Aristotle.
-He also became the founder of the Platonic Academy, a profound and radiating institution in Athens that spread the cause of Greek philosophy to the four corners of the earth.
+He also became the founder of the Platonic Academy, a profound and radiant institution in Athens that spread the cause of Greek philosophy to the four corners of the earth.

-Aristokles, known properly by his divine name of Plato, was born in Aegina during the eighty-eighth Olympiad on the day of modern November 21st (the all-important November 8th for Renaissance humanists).
-Ariston, his father, hailed from the Athenian deme of Kolytus; he was a descendant of the legendary king of Athens named Kodrus.
-His mother, Perictione, was a descendant of Solon, the highly esteemed lawgiver of Athens, as well as being a cousin of the tyrant Critias.
-Plato was born to a highly esteemed aristocratic family.
+Aristocles, properly known by his divine name of Plato, was born in Aegina during the eighty-eighth Olympiad, on the day of modern November 21st (the all-important November 8th for Renaissance humanists).
+Ariston, his father, hailed from the Athenian deme of Kolytus and was a descendant of the legendary King of Athens named Kodrus.
+His mother, Perictione, was a descendant of Solon, the highly esteemed lawgiver of Athens, and was also a cousin of the tyrant Critias.
+Plato was born into a highly esteemed aristocratic family.

 A legend states that Perictione became pregnant via a vision of Apollo (Azazel):